57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 }
 ```

 Tests show that an empty function consumes 221 CU.
 Adding an `if` statement increases the consumption to 339 CU.
-Thus, a basic `if` statement consumes approximately **100 CU**.
+Therefore, a basic `if` statement consumes approximately **100 CU**.

-**Different Data Structure Sizes**
+#### Different Data Structure Sizes

 The size of a data structure also affects CU consumption.
-Here’s a comparison of different-sized data structures:
+Here is a comparison of different-sized data structures:

 ```rust
 // use a default vector and push 10 items, it will consume 628 CU